-- "Country" the first worksheet is designed to collect information on the country respondent/national focal point and allows the respondent to provide any general or specific comment on the data collection. - "VariablesList" the second worksheet serves as a table of contents, summarising the data requested in the workbook. - "Definitions" the third worksheet provides the definitions for all variables.
-(The definitions are also available in the Word document requesting information on Sources and Methods). - Data worksheets one data worksheet is provided by main topic.
+- "Country" the first worksheet is designed to collect information on the country respondent/national focal point and allows the respondent to provide any general or specific comment on the data collection. - "VariablesList" the second worksheet serves as a table of contents, summarising the data requested in the workbook. - "Definitions" the third worksheet provides the definitions for all variables. - Data worksheets one data worksheet is provided by main topic.